Patrick Henry (May 29, 1736 – June 6, 1799) was one of the popular personalities of the American Revolutionary War.

 Patrick Henry Facts: Post-Revolution

-- Federalists, such as Alexander Hamilton, tried to win him over.
+Federalists, such as Alexander Hamilton, tried to win him over.
 President George Washington offered Henry several top positions; he declined them all.
-In 1798 he spoke in behalf of the Federalist Party, campaigning for John Marshall for Congress.
+In 1798, he spoke on behalf of the Federalist Party, campaigning for John Marshall for Congress.

 Patrick Henry Facts: Last Years and Death